oracle/terraform-provider-oci/website/docs/d/database_flex_components.html.markdown

 * `compartment_id` - (Required) The compartment [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm).
 * `name` - (Optional) A filter to return only resources that match the entire name given.
 The match is not case sensitive.
+* `shape` - (Optional) A filter to return only resources that belong to the entire shape name given.
+The match is not case sensitive.

 ## Attributes Reference